-These pies are delicious served both warm and cold.
-If you want to level up the deliciousness, top with ice cream, whipped cream or brandy butter.
+These pies are delicious served both warm and at room temperature.
+If you want to level up the deliciousness, serve with ice cream, whipped cream or brandy butter.

-I made the mince about a week ahead of the crust and let it sit in a jar in my fridge until I was ready to bake the pies.
+- When I made these for a holiday party, I prepared the mince about a week ahead and let it sit in a jar in my fridge until I was ready to bake the pies.

-2. I just couldn’t stomach the idea of using suet, so I left it out.
-Maybe I’ll try it next year.
+- I just couldn’t stomach the idea of using beef suet, with is traditional and authentic, so I left it out.

 Shortcrust Pastry for Mince Pies